 By Gopi Rao

 What is the true purpose of restorative yoga?
-If you are someone who suffers from constant fatigue and illness, then restorative Yoga might be for you.
 Restorative Yoga will help you relax completely which will boost your immune system.
 It is a great stress reliever for those times in your life when you are pushed to your limits.
+If you are someone who suffers from constant fatigue and illness, then restorative Yoga might be for you.
+Restorative students have a variety of reasons for attending classes on a regular basis.
+Most notably, students come to classes to recover, rejuvenate, and relax.
+Recovery from chemotherapy is needed and this is why you see this style in hospitals and oncology departments.

 This type of Yoga also uses props, such as blankets, straps, pillows, blocks, bolsters, walls, stools, chairs, or a mat, to support the body, which will allow you to hold poses longer.
 This eliminates unnecessary straining.
 It is believed that the more support your body is given, the more peaceful and restful you will be during and after your Yoga practice.
 As you begin practicing restorative Yoga, you will be able to drop into a place of great contentment.